xvxx/dino/README.txt

     $ dino run math.ldpl
     1+2=3

 Great!
-We can stop there.
+We can stop here.
 But if you want to look under the hood a bit, you can see the tokens produced by Dino's lexer for this file:

     $ dino lex math.ldpl